hiiamboris/red-wiki/Coding-Style-Guide.md

 ### Introduction

 Red is an homoiconic language where code is represented as data.
-A consequence of that property is that the language is free-form, in order to cop with all possible ways to format data, as well as being flexible enough for DSL-specific formatting needs.
-Therefore, the following content is *just one of the possible ways* to format Red code.
+A consequence of that feature is that the language is almost totally free-form, in order to cope with all possible ways to format data, as well as being flexible enough for DSL-specific formatting needs.
+The following content is *just one of many, many ways* to format Red code.

-This document describes the *official coding style used in the Red source code*, so respecting this coding style is a prerequisite to fulfill for every pull request sent to red/red repo.
+This document describes the *official coding style used in the Red source code*, so respecting this coding style is a prerequisite of every pull request submitted to red/red Github repository.

-As Red/System is a dialect of Red, it shares its syntax and most of his coding style rules.
-Specific Red/System rules will be marked as such.
+As Red/System is a dialect of Red, it shares very similar syntax and coding style rules.
+Specific Red/System rules are marked as such.

-The following rules aim at maximizing readability without sacrificing vertical number of visible lines of code (vs empty lines) while minimizing the need for comments.
+The objectives of the following rules are to maximise readability including keeping an optimum number of lines of code visible on-screen while minimizing the need for comments.

 ### Line of code length